-In 2014 we will be using a new, robust online registration company, In Ticketing, and registration will be smooth, secure, and streamlined.
-Participants will pay the initial $15 Festival Fee, then they have access to their registration profile and can sign up for events, then return to register for more or cancel an event.
+In 2014 we will be using a new, robust online registration system and registration will be smooth, secure, and streamlined.
+Participants will pay the initial $19.50 Festival Fee, then they have access to their registration profile and can sign up for events, then return to register for more or cancel an event.
 The option to add family members at $5 each is also available now.
-A ticketing fee of $4.50 will be charged for the entire process.
+A one-time ticketing surcharge of $4.50 is included in the Festival Fee.

-Registration will open in early March, and we’ll have more information about the process before then.
+A full schedule will be available in early March.
+Registration will also open in early March, and we’ll have more information about the process before then.

 Bill Thompson, III

 Bill is the editor of Bird Watcher’s Digest and the author of 18 books about birds, including his most recent work, The Young Birder's Guide to Birds of Eastern North America.
 He writes the Bill of the Birds blog and creates regular a podcast for bird watchers called This Birding Life.
 He is an avid birder and musician, traveling widely performing, speaking, leading field trips, and consulting on ecotourism for birding festivals and nature events around the world.